github/docs/content/admin/monitoring-and-managing-your-instance/updating-the-virtual-machine-and-physical-resources/increasing-storage-capacity.md

 ## Increasing the root partition size using an existing appliance

-{% warning %}
+> [!WARNING]

-**Warning:** Before increasing the root partition size, you must put your instance in maintenance mode.
+> Before increasing the root partition size, you must put your instance in maintenance mode.
 For more information, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/enabling-and-scheduling-maintenance-mode)."

-{% endwarning %}

 1. Attach a new disk to your {% data variables.product.prodname_ghe_server %} appliance.
 1. Run the `lsblk` command to identify the new disk's device name.